GoFetchDeliveries/api/endpoints/sessions.md

 `POST sessions`

-Login to get an API authentication token that can be used to authenticate other API requests.
+Supply your GoFetch email and password to get your API authentication token.
+The token can then be used to authenticate other API requests.

 ### Request data